Messiah and Christmas Favorites Charm Concertgoers

 The program also includes a sparkling medley of Christmas favorites featuring Laura Osnes, Broadway star and a familiar face to Choir audiences having charmed crowds at the Pioneer Day concert earlier in the year.

 The Choir, Orchestra at Temple Square, Bells on Temple Square, dancers and decorations create a Christmas program that fits the tradition of spectacular performances for many years.
 Easily the hottest ticket in town, the concert has a three-day run on Thursday, Friday, and Saturday.
 Tickets are all distributed, but patrons are encouraged to stand by for seating.
 The concert will be shown on overflow seating in the Tabernacle.
-Osnes, Jarvis, and the Metropolitan Opera singers will also perform on the December 20 broadcast of Music and the Spoken Word.
+Osnes, Jarvis, and the Metropolitan Opera singers will also perform on the December 20 broadcast of Music & the Spoken Word.
 No tickets are required for this performance.